New project website coming soon!

 Kansas City International Airport’s three-terminal layout was designed in the 1960s and opened in 1972 before passenger and baggage screening were required.
 The last two KCI Master Plans recommended building a new, single terminal for added convenience and efficiency.
-The City of Kansas City, Missouri City Council approved an 18-month study to validate the goals, objectives and passenger demand characteristics to guide the design of a new single terminal complex.
+The City of Kansas City, Missouri City Council approved an 18-month study in 2013 to validate the goals, objectives and passenger demand characteristics to guide the design of a new single terminal complex.
 Following the completion of that study, the Mayor's Airport Terminal Advisory Group was established and tasked with reviewing appropriate relevant facts and consulting with key stakeholders to make a recommendation as to the optimal configuration of KCI.
 Subject to final cost estimates, a new single terminal was found to be the best alternative.

 From 2014 through mid-2016 the Aviation Department worked with its airline partners to determine how to improve terminal facilities for airport users with a primary focus on customer convenience and affordability.
 The team weighed options that including working with the existing buildings to enhance and update them as well as building new facilities that are designed with current and future needs in mind.
 On April 26, 2016 the Aviation Department and its airline partners presented a final recommendation to the City of Kansas City, Missouri City Council for a new, single-terminal design.

 In Spring 2017, the City’s Aviation Department asked residents to weigh in directly on the next step in the planning process for any potential upgrades at Kansas City International Airport.
 Feedback from residents was gathered through a series of listening sessions hosted by business, neighborhood and community groups.
 A recap of the findings were presented to the City Council on August 10, 2017.